9lash/Skin-strain-estimation-using-high-precision-camera/README.md

 <p>

-The matlab program takes in a CSV file which is formed by accounting the position changes (3D cordinates) of each marker.
+The matlab program takes in a CSV file which is formed by tracking the position changes (3D cordinates) of each marker.
 Each video thus produces a 36 dimension data which is converted into a 3 dimensional data using a dimensionality reduction technique called Principal Component Analysis (PCA).
 Then I train a Support Vector Machine (SVM) to classify these gestures.
 </p>